Tips for buying a puppy & avoiding puppy scams

 Getting a puppy is easy – right?
 Sadly not.
 Many puppy buyers get scammed by rogue breeders or traders.
 Their only interest is to make a quick buck from a sale of a puppy to unsuspecting buyers.
 Here’s some tips for buying a puppy and how to avoid puppy scams.

 Christmas and the summer months – particularly during the school holidays – used to be peak times for getting a puppy.
 But this last year has seen a huge surge in puppy buying during the COVID pandemic.

-Unfortunately, these seasonal peaks in puppy buying also means that people are susceptible to puppy scams.
+Unfortunately, these peaks in puppy buying also mean that people are susceptible to puppy scams.
 These unscrupulous traders play on people’s emotions, knowing how difficult it is to walk away from a cute puppy.
 According to the RSPCA, reports about puppy farms in the UK have soared by 390 per cent in the last decade.
 The UK puppy trade is big business.
 It is reported that puppy smugglers can make as much money as drug dealers.